Chain-of-Thought Prompting Obscures Hallucination Cues in Large Language Models: An Empirical Evaluation: Pilot Experiment and Observation

 \section{Pilot Experiment and Observation}

-Recent research on multiple-choice question answering (MCQA) tasks \citep{kumar2024verbConfidence, chen2024sharpness, quevedo2024tokenLevel} has revealed a strong correlation between the likelihood of a token being selected by an LLM and the correctness of the final answer.
-Building on these insights, we begin with a pilot experiment on token-level MCQA to examine how CoT-prompted reasoning influences the probability distribution over answer tokens.
-We pay particular attention to cases where incorrect answers or hallucinations persist despite the use of CoT prompting.
+Recent studies on multiple-choice question answering (MCQA) tasks~\citep{kumar2024verbConfidence, chen2024sharpness, quevedo2024tokenLevel} have identified a strong correlation between the probability assigned by LLMs to answer tokens and the correctness of their final predictions.
+In these datasets, which are primarily composed of factual questions, we adopt the common practice of treating answer incorrectness as a proxy for hallucination labels~\citep{kumar2024verbConfidence}.
+Motivated by these insights, we perform a pilot experiment to analyze, at the token level, how reasoning with chain-of-thought (CoT) prompting shapes the distribution of probabilities over possible answer tokens.
+Our analysis pays special attention to instances where CoT prompting fails to eliminate incorrect (\textit{i.e.}, hallucinated) answers.